Kepa starts for Chelsea against Tottenham

 Why was Mendy dropped?

-Mendy has been left out of the team because of an apparent injury.
+Mendy has been left out of the team because of an apparent hip injury.

 The 29-year-old clashed with Artem Dzyuba during Chelsea's 1-0 win against Zenit in the Champions League in midweek.